hms-dbmi/Hail-on-Google-Cloud/README.md

 Learn how to create a dataproc cluster with Hail 0.2 on Google Cloud.

+For MAC OS, you can use **cloudtools**, see https://github.com/Nealelab/cloudtools .

 ### Prerequisites

 1. Have a Google Cloud Account